MiriamPapp/photo-forum/docs_technical/aws.md

   features.
   It is planned to use S3 as a write-only storage for 'normal' users.
   Admin users have delete rights too to make management possible.
-* CloudFront
-  The contents of the S3 bucket should be hosted through CloudFront - at least the Angular application.

 Alternatively wasabi.com could be used.
-For a typical forum which is really used the price structure of Wasabi's "Unlimited Egress Pricing Plan" should be **always** a better fit than Amazon S3.
+For a typical forum which is really used the price structure of Wasabi's "Unlimited Egress Pricing Plan" should be **always** a better fit than Amazon S3 at least after the one year "free tier" period of Amazon.
 I will think about supporting both or only wasabi.com.